 Our residency values and supports professional development by ensuring our residents participate in:

 The residency provides exposure to the care of athletes of all ages, from high school settings, up to world-class competitors.
 Click here to view all community and sports medicine partnerships.
 In summary, the residency will help align your ambitions within our organization of highly engaged sports medicine providers, our culture of excellence, and our state-of-the art facilities.

 Faculty, mentors, and residents work collaboratively to encompass all areas of the current Sports Physical Therapy Description of Specialty Practice (DSP) throughout the duration of the residency.
 Direct one-on-one clinical and professional practice mentorship is built into the resident’s schedule and curriculum.
 The clinical mentorship is an essential and highly valuable component of our residency.
 The Sports Physical Therapy Residents will benefit from having dedicated time with two formal clinical mentors during their residency.
 Each resident will spend six months directly with each mentor listed below, along with interactions amongst other clinics and professionals.
-Thus, in addition to planned weekly mentorship, our residents will have many opportunities throughout the planned residency curriculum and schedule to spend time with an array of clinical specialist, benefiting from these educational and professional practice interactions that will enhance their specialty sports practice.
-The teamwork within our residents and specialists will lead to relationship building, and networking interactions between faculty and sports residency physical therapists as they continue their career in sports medicine.
+Thus, in addition to planned weekly mentorship, our residents will have many opportunities throughout the planned residency curriculum and schedule to spend time with an array of clinical specialists, benefiting from these educational and professional practice interactions that will enhance their specialty sports practice.
+The teamwork within our residents and specialists will lead to relationship building, and networking interactions between faculty and sports residency physical therapists as they continue their careers in sports medicine.
 By completion of the residency, the residency can sit for the Sports Clinical Specialist (SCS) certification examination by the American Board of Physical Therapy Specialties (ABPTS).

 Mentor time will include enriched activities such as:

 Sports Therapy Residency Director: Brandon Schomberg, PT, DPT, OCS, SCS